Saturate/AKJIO/app/_pages/design-guide.md

 We also have some qoutes:

 > Extinction is the rule.
 Survival is the exception.
+> — Carl Sagan